bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.0.11 [Beta]
+    - Function icons are now easier to customize: shown in a 6-column grid instead of a dropdown

 * v2.0.10 [12/31/23]
     - In routes with locomotive speed commands, a speed value of -1 will now trigger an instant stop
     - When autonomous operation is started and conditional routes are active, the warning will now only be shown one time